hafizulwanandaputra/pectk-simklinik/README.md

 5. For use with PHP development server, run `php spark serve` to start the server.
 Usually [http://localhost:8080](http://localhost:8080).
 You can use different port by using `php spark serve --port 8081`.
 Replace `8081` with the desired port number.
 You need to modify `requestURL` in `.env` to match with the desired port number.
 6. For use without PHP development server such as Apache or Nginx, just open it from URL like [http://localhost/pectk-farmasi](http://localhost/pectk-farmasi) or others based on your web server's configuration.
 You need to modify `requestURL` in `.env` to match with the desired URL address.
    > The base URL is based on PHP's `$_SERVER['SERVER_NAME']` value.
 You just need to change the `requestURL` which consists of the port and the subfolder (if the app is stored in a subfolder).
+7. To start websocket, run `pm2 start websocket.js --name websocket`, then `pm2 save`.
+If you want to start it again when the server restarts, run `pm2 startup`.
-7. Sign in using username `admin` and password `12345`.
+8. Sign in using username `admin` and password `12345`.
 You need to change the password from `{your_base_url}/settings/changepassword` and we recommend using a strong password for better security.

+### Websocket

+The websocket URL configuration is located in `.env` with the values ​​`WS-URL-JS` for the frontend and `WS-URL-PHP` for the backend in the format of a domain or IP address and port.

+To make websocket work properly:

+1. Allow the port to use websocket with the following command (Linux):
+   > sudo ufw allow 8088/tcp
+   > sudo ufw allow 3000/tcp

 ### Puppeteer for PDF export